Tiamaroth/game-webapp/README.md

 ### What it does

-For the moment the webapp simply starts an Hazelcast cluster and expose a *find-match* resource , which will always return 1.
+For the moment the webapp simply starts an Hazelcast cluster and expose two resources *find-match* and *check-find-status*.

 You can lunch multiple instance of it , Hazelcast will keep track of each of them creating the cluster.